-In obstructive disease the FEV1 is reduced due to increased resistance (and possibly even complete obstruction of airways) during expiration.
+In obstructive disease, the FEV1 is reduced due to increased resistance during expiration.
 Air trapping can also occur where more air is inspired than is expired, which can cause the residual volume to increase.
-In asthma the obstruction is reversible which can aid in diagnosis.
+In asthma, the obstruction is reversible which can aid in diagnosis.
 This means that FEV1/FVC will recover on re-test after the application of a bronchodilator such as salbutamol.

 Examples of obstructive diseases are asthma, COPD (chronic bronchitis, emphysema), tracheal stenosis and large airway tumors.

-In restrictive disease the FVC is reduced due to restricted inflation of the lungs and chest, eg from weak inspiratory muscles or an anatomical deformity.
+In restrictive disease, the FVC is reduced due to poor lung expansion.
+This can be neurological, due to weak inspiratory muscles or due to an anatomical deformity.
 This causes the inspiratory reserve volume to be reduced as the lungs can’t inflate as much during maximum inspiration.
-Residual volume can also be reduced as expiration is more effective than inspiration
+Residual volume can also be reduced as expiration is more effective than inspiration.